TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/17 - Esther/Esther 1/Esther 1.6.md

 ---

-[ There were hangings of] white [cloth], [of] green, and [of] blue, fastened with cords of fine linen and purple to silver rings and pillars of marble: the couches were of gold and silver, upon a pavement of red, and white, and yellow, and black marble.
+There were hangings of white, green, and blue material, fastened with cords of fine linen and purple to silver rings and marble pillars.
+The couches were of gold and silver, on a pavement of red, white, yellow, and black marble.